BynxitBit/Grand-Chess-26/README.md

 - **Variable board size** (3-99 squares)
 - **Multiple setup modes:**
-  - Two Lines - Two ranks of pieces behind pawns (default)
-  - One Line - Chess960-style randomized back rank
-  - Three Lines - Dense setup with 3 ranks of pieces
+  - Standard - Dynamically configure how many piece ranks to place and how many of those are pawn ranks
   - Custom - Place pieces manually with mirroring support
+- **Configurable pawn first move** - Set how many squares a pawn can advance on its first move
 - **Game modes:** Player vs Player, Player vs AI, Online Multiplayer
 - **FEN import/export** for sharing positions
 - **Pawn promotion** to Queen, Rook, Bishop, or Knight